Arthur Tracy Lee: Civil War

 On October 26, 1861, he was appointed as major of the 2nd Infantry Regiment.
-Complying with his parole terms, he spent much of his time doing various assignments in the North, but when his parole expired, he joined his regiment in time to command them at the battle of Gettysburg.
+Complying with his parole terms, he spent much of his time doing various assignments in the North, but when his parole expired, he joined his regiment in time to command them at the Battle of Gettysburg.

 Gettysburg

 On July 2, 1863, at 3:30 am, Lee advanced his regiment towards Gettysburg, which was five miles away.
 When they were about 1½ miles southeast of the town, twenty men were pushed forward as skirmishers to probe enemy pickets, which could be seen beyond a body of woods.
 After skirmishing for about 2 hours and suffering light casualties, they were withdrawn and marched two miles to the left rear, where they rested.

 Around 5:00 pm, Lee was ordered to join the fighting at the Wheatfield, forming the right of Colonel Sidney Burbank's brigade.
 Traveling through Plum Run to reach their objective, they came upon a marshy area, that at places, was ankle-deep in mud.
 Confederate sharpshooters from the left, right, and front began firing upon the regiment.
 After ordering his unit to double-quick, Lee was able to force the sharpshooters back, driving them from the edge of the Rose Woods on Houck's Ridge.
 He came upon a stone wall at the edge of the Wheatfield and his unit was ordered to halt, taking cover behind the wall.

-Due to the attack being made my Colonel Jacob Sweitzer's brigade, Colonel Burbank could not advance his brigade, as the attack was being made perpendicular to their current position, with the enemy to the left.
+Due to the attack being made by Colonel Jacob B. Sweitzer's brigade, Colonel Burbank could not advance his brigade, as the attack was being made perpendicular to their current position, with the enemy to the left.
 When Sweitzer's brigade had retired, Lee was ordered to advance.
 After having his unit jump over the stone wall, they began to make a left wheel.
 Halfway into the wheel, Lee noticed the Confederates moving quickly to the right, in hopes of outflanking his regiment.
 Ordering his regiment to halt, firing was commenced and the enemy returned fire.
 Lee was subsequently wounded in the right ankle and hip as a result.

 After some severe fighting, a fresh column of Confederate infantry appeared on the right and Lee was ordered to withdraw his regiment.
 As soon as they started withdrawing, three lines of infantry, elevated one line above each other to their right, opened fire.
 The color-staff was cut in half, causing the colors to fall into the hands of the color-bearer.

 They retired slowly to the woods, stone wall, and then the marsh, all while under fire from sharpshooters on the left at Devil's Den and from the columns of infantry to the right.
 Returning to his battle line, Lee transferred command of the regiment to Captain Samuel A. McKee, under advice from the surgeon.

 Due to the seriousness of his wounds, Lee did not return to active duty.
 However, for his actions that day, he was brevetted to lieutenant colonel.
 On January 20, 1865, he retired from active duty.